Skip to main content

 In rare cases, you may have surgery to treat lymphoedema.

-There are 3 types of surgery for the condition:
+Types of surgery for the condition include:

 • liposuction - to remove fat from the affected limb